Short-Stay and Vacation Rentals

 Forms & References

-On February 17, 2021, the Arcata City Council adopted Ordinance No. 1543 which establishes permit requirements, including a limit on the total number of permits that may be active at any time, and other regulations intended to ensure the safe and orderly conduct of short-stay, vacation, and other similar businesses in the City of Arcata.
+Ordinance No. 1545 establishes permit requirements, including a limit on the total number of permits that may be active at any time, and other regulations intended to ensure the safe and orderly conduct of short-stay, vacation, and other similar businesses in the City of Arcata.
 These regulations are also intended to ensure that only a limited proportion of the City’s housing stock, which would otherwise be used for long-term residency, is converted to short-stay use.

 - Introduced at the January 20, 2021, City Council Meeting